 An authenticity-based analysis does not advance our understanding of the anti-Semite because the problem posed by the anti-Semite is a moral rather than an ontological one.
-Another possible way to put it is that the problem of antisemitism reveals the need for a moral element as an integral part of the phenomenological-ontological analysis.
-We might benefit, then, from turning to Notebooks for an Ethics Sartre’s unfinished ethical project from 1947-48, where I believe lies the grain for the existential moral account that could provide the distinctive colors with which the anti-Semite can be portrayed.
+Another possible way to put it is that the problem of anti-Semitism reveals the need for a moral element as an integral part of the phenomenological-ontological analysis.
+We might benefit, then, from turning to Notebooks for an Ethics, Sartre’s unfinished ethical project from 1947-48, where I believe lies the grain for the existential moral account that could provide the distinctive colors with which the anti-Semite can be portrayed.

 Violence is a central and a recurring theme throughout the Notebooks, but it contains a long section dedicated to the analysis of violence in a systematic way.
 One of the basic distinctions Sartre offers in this section is between instrumental violence, violence that is used in order to achieve a certain end, and pure violence, the kind of violence where the supposedly maxim of violence – that the end justifies the means – turns out to be a case where the means justify the end and confers upon it an absolute value due to the use of violence.
 In such cases, Sartre argues, “the end of the violence is to bring about the universe of violence.”
-Now, antisemitism is only briefly mentioned in the Notebooks but it appears in the context of pure violence.
-Now, I will not discuss here at length Sartre’s rich and complex phenomenology of pure violence but will only point at the different perception of the anti-Semite that it might offer.
-Thus, the anti-Semite is described in Anti-Semite and Jew as an individual that fears the human condition and “wishes to be a pitiless stone, a furious torrent, a devastating thunderbolt – anything except a man.”
+Now, anti-Semitism is only briefly mentioned in the Notebooks, but it appears in the context of pure violence.
+Now, I will not discuss here at length Sartre’s rich and complex phenomenology of pure violence, but will only point at the different perception of the anti-Semite that it might offer.
+Thus, the anti-Semite is described in Anti-Semite and Jew as an individual who fears the human condition and “wishes to be a pitiless stone, a furious torrent, a devastating thunderbolt – anything except a man.”
 In the Notebooks, however, Sartre views such a wish in a more sophisticated manner:

 “Expressions about pitylessness, inexorability are often used in violent oaths.
 As much as being frightening, they are warnings against oneself and ceremonies meant to give the self a fitting image before others.
 Even a physical force cannot be inexorable.
 One can struggle against it, throw it off course.
 However, analytic necessity is inexorability itself.
 The violent man is therefore pure freedom for himself.
 Seen by others, he acts as the pure being to whom nothing can come from the outside, that nothing can change, who rests in pure identity, and whose acts are the pure analytic consequences of his essence.
 Two equivalent ways of negating time.
 The whole of being in order to destroy man, that is, the whole world as hostile to man.
 Pure man in order to destroy being.”

-Sartre’s mistaken description of the anti-Semite as it appears in Anti-Semite and Jew, can be corrected with this observation: the anti-Semite who appears from the outside as avoiding freedom turns out to be a freedom that knows no constraints.
-Seen through the analysis of pure violence the anti-Semite is actually the opposite of ‘pitylessness’ and is disclosed as pure freedom: “The violent man is therefore pure freedom for himself.
+Sartre’s mistaken description of the anti-Semite as it appears in Anti-Semite and Jew can be corrected with this observation: the anti-Semite who appears from the outside as avoiding freedom turns out to be seeking a freedom that knows no constraints.
+Seen through the analysis of pure violence the anti-Semite is actually the opposite of “pitylessness” and is disclosed as pure freedom: “The violent man is therefore pure freedom for himself.
 Seen by others, he acts as the pure being to whom nothing can come from the outside, that nothing can change, who rests in pure identity, and whose acts are the pure analytic consequences of his essence.”